rockettheme/docs/Docs/wordpress/plugins/rokgallery/rokgallery_images.md

 ---
 title: RokGallery: Editing and Managing Image Files
-description: Your Guide to Working with Images Using RokGallery for Joomla
+description: Your Guide to Working with Images Using RokGallery for WordPress
 breadcrumb: /wordpress:WordPress/!plugins:Plugins/rokgallery:RokGallery

 ---